-Prime Jumbo Mortgage Loan Strategy.
-We believe that the market for non-conforming loans including, in particular, prime jumbo mortgage loans, will grow.
-We further believe that as the U.S. Government reduces the loan balance threshold for conforming mortgage loans, which was raised during the recent financial crisis, there will be an even greater need for lenders to provide credit in the non-conforming loan market.
+Prime Mortgage Loan Strategy.
+We believe that the market for non-conforming loans including, in particular, prime non-conforming mortgage loans, will grow.
 As a result, we expect our portfolio to include this asset class over time.
-Based on current market conditions, we do not expect this asset class to be a significant part of our portfolio until at least 2015, if at all.
-The prime jumbo mortgage loans we intend to acquire may be ARMs, hybrid ARMs or FRMs with original terms to maturity of not more than 30 years and will be either fully amortizing or interest-only for up to ten years, and fully amortizing thereafter.
-We currently do not intend to originate prime jumbo mortgage loans or provide other types of financing directly to the owners of residential real estate.
-We intend to acquire prime jumbo mortgage loans that are underwritten to our specifications.
-We may acquire prime jumbo mortgage loans underwritten to our specifications from Freedom Mortgage or other originators.
-To the extent Freedom Mortgage originates prime jumbo mortgage loans that satisfy our investment parameters and guidelines, we expect to negotiate an arrangement with Freedom Mortgage so we have the right to purchase such loans.
-Any such arrangement will be subject to the review and approval our independent directors.
-We may acquire prime jumbo mortgage loans for our portfolio with the intention of either holding them in our residential mortgage loan portfolio or securitizing them and retaining them in our portfolio as securitized mortgage loans.
+Based on current market conditions, we do not expect this asset class to be a part of our portfolio until the second half of 2015, if at all.
+The prime mortgage loans we intend to acquire may be ARMs, hybrid ARMs or FRMs with original terms to maturity of not more than 30 years and will be either fully amortizing or interest-only for up to ten years, and fully amortizing thereafter.
+We expect that these loans may include both qualified mortgages and, if and when market conditions permit, non-QM loans.

+We currently do not intend to offer mortgage loans to consumers.
+We intend to acquire prime mortgage loans that are underwritten to our specifications.
+We may acquire prime mortgage loans underwritten to our specifications from Freedom Mortgage or other originators.
+To the extent Freedom Mortgage originates prime mortgage loans that satisfy our investment parameters and guidelines, we expect to negotiate an arrangement with Freedom Mortgage so we have the right to purchase such loans.
+Any such arrangement will be subject to the review and approval of our independent directors.
+We may acquire prime mortgage loans for our portfolio with the intention of either holding them in our residential mortgage loan portfolio or securitizing them.